Midgeo Tablet

 Q. How do I take Midgeo Tablet?

 Midgeo Tablet should be taken exactly as directed by your doctor.
 Midgeo Tablet is taken orally with or without food.
-Swallow the tablet as a whole with a glass of water.
-Usually, it is advised to take the medicine three times a day (morning, midday, and late afternoon [before 6PM]) with a gap of at least 3 hours.
+Swallow Midgeo Tablet as a whole with a glass of water.
+Usually, it is advised to take the medicine three times a day [morning, midday, and late afternoon (before 6 pm)] with a gap of at least 3 hours.
 Take the last daily dose of Midgeo Tablet before an evening meal and at least 4 hours before bedtime.

 Q. Who should not take Midgeo Tablet?

-Midgeo Tablet is not advised for patients having allergy to any component of the product, severe heart disease, unusually slow heart rate, high blood pressure, and conditions causing tightening of the arteries.
-Along with that, treatment with Midgeo Tablet should be avoided if the patient has enlarged prostate gland, urinary retention (when the bladder can’t empty properly), pheochromocytoma (tumour of the adrenal medulla), acute or severe kidney disease, overactive thyroid, poor vision as a result of diabetes, and narrow-angle glaucoma (elevated pressure in the eye).
+Midgeo Tablet is not advised for patients having an allergy to any component of the product, severe heart disease, unusually slow heart rate, high blood pressure, and conditions causing tightening of the arteries.
+Along with that, treatment with Midgeo Tablet should be avoided if the patient has an enlarged prostate gland, urinary retention (when the bladder can’t empty properly), pheochromocytoma (tumor of the adrenal medulla), acute or severe kidney disease, overactive thyroid, poor vision as a result of diabetes, and narrow-angle glaucoma (elevated pressure in the eye).

 Q. Is any monitoring required during Midgeo Tablet treatment?